Mikaela/mikaela.github.io/pages/links.markdown

 ## Referral links

 * [DigitalOcean](https://www.digitalocean.com/?refcode=ed2a94e7eb56)
-    * "Everyone you refer gets $10 in credit.
+    * "*Everyone you refer gets $10 in credit.
 Once they’ve accumulated $25 in billings, you get $25.
-There is no limit on the amount of credit you can earn through referrals."
+There is no limit on the amount of credit you can earn through referrals.*"
 * [LastPass](https://lastpass.com/f?884346)
-    * "For every friend that signs up for LastPass, you both get 1 month free Premium (up to a limit of 2 years)!"
+    * "*For every friend that signs up for LastPass, you both get 1 month free Premium (up to a limit of 2 years)!*"